Law and Public Service Gaucho Path Way encompasses: law, public service, think tanks, NGOs, and government.

 - Heritage Foundation (national) - The Heritage Foundation Internship Program attracts young conservative leaders of the highest caliber, and we train, equip, and develop tomorrow’s young conservative leaders during their time at Heritage.
-We are looking for rising juniors, seniors, and graduate students interested in experiencing DC first hand this fall from Sept.
-11 - Dec 8.
-Interested applicants should apply by Oct.
-10.

 - Human Rights Watch Internship (national) - Human Rights Watch is a nonprofit, nongovernmental human rights organization made up of roughly 400 staff members around the globe.

 - National Organization for Women (national) - The National Organization for Women is the largest organization of feminist grassroots activists in the United States.
 NOW has hundreds of chapters and hundreds of thousands of members and activists in all 50 states and the District of Columbia.

 - Office of the Governor Internship - The office of the Governer offers students the opportunity to gain real life experience in areas such as Legislative Affairs and press.

 - Office of International Affairs, US Department of Justice - The Office of International Affairs (OIA) is housed within the Criminal Division of the U.S. Department of Justice and is tasked with the responsibility of cooperating with foreign nations to facilitate extraditions and other mutual legal assistances to achieve global criminal justice.
 We are always seeking talented and enthusiastic legal, graduate, and undergraduate interns year round.